The moving truck was late.

 It was that the darkness in the room wasn’t shadow.

-It wasn’t a lack of light; it was being created.
-It was being generated, it had a source, and someone was standing in it.
+It wasn’t a lack of light; it was being generated, it had a source, and someone was standing in it.

 And that someone pulled a small terracotta jar from their pocket and broke the seal around the lid.